victor-axelsson/SimAPI/README.md

 This project is a tool built by Victor Axelsson as a part of the thesis *Collaborative Recommendations for Music Session Instrumentation - Contrasting Graph to ML Based Approaches*.
 The purpose of this application is to find latent factor similarities between entities.
 The API exposes the functionality of finding items that take a similar role in a session using an adjecency list.
 This is done by the following steps:

 - From the json adjecency list `dataOut.json` build a n x n sparse matrix where the rows are the start device and the columns are the end device.
 If you create item A then item B it means that on row A and column B there will be a 1.
 When this happens again, the number will be incemented.
 It can be though of as a markow chain with one step.
-- On the ajecency matrix M a truncated Singlar Value Decomposition [SVD](https://en.wikipedia.org/wiki/Singular-value_decomposition) will be performed  with the help of the python library [sklearn](http://scikit-learn.org/stable/index.html).
+- On the adjecency matrix M a truncated Singlar Value Decomposition [SVD](https://en.wikipedia.org/wiki/Singular-value_decomposition) will be performed  with the help of the python library [sklearn](http://scikit-learn.org/stable/index.html).
 - The created matrices, U, v, vT and sigma will be cached to disk so that they don't have to be created every time the API gets a request.
 - When the API gets a request it will multiply U and sigma, find the index corresponding to the posted device and use the [Cosine Similarity](https://en.wikipedia.org/wiki/Cosine_similarity) to find similar devices.